ibexa/documentation-developer/docs/cookbook/authenticating_a_user_with_multiple_user_providers.md

 It's then up to the listener to retrieve a Platform user from the repository and to assign it back to the event object.
 This user will be injected into the repository and used for the rest of the request.

-If no eZ Platform user is returned, the anonymous user will be used.
+If no eZ Platform user is returned, the Anonymous User will be used.

 ## User exposed and security token